Iamarghyasaha/bankingApp/README.md

 ## Features

 - **Account Creation**: Users can create new accounts with a unique account number.
+- **Fetch Account**: fetch any account with account id and get it's details.
 - **Deposit**: Account holders can deposit money into their accounts.
 - **Withdrawal**: Account holders can withdraw money from their accounts, provided they have sufficient balance.
 - **Transaction History**: Users can view their transaction history for each account.